 Slice sweet potatoes thinly.
 Toss with olive oil, salt and pepper and baked until crispy.

 Almond butter is considered low FODMAP in small portions, like one tablespoon.
-Serve with banana slices for a tasty, healthy snack.
+Serve on a piece of gluten-free toast or 1 slice of white wheat bread.
+Sprinkle with hemp hearts for some protein and omega-3’s!

 4. Carrot Sticks with Hummus